The department offers two undergraduate degrees:

 See your Advisors

-Initially all new chemistry and biochemistry majors are advised through an orientation or the NSS Advisement Center and Department Chair.
+Initially, all new chemistry and biochemistry majors are advised through an orientation or the NSS Advisement Center and Department Chair.
 Each student will be assigned to a faculty member who will, from then on, serve as that student's faculty advisor.
 This chart contains the advisor assignments.
 You will see the three different advisement resources (Faculty Advisors, Department Chair, and NSS Advisement Center Advisors) for different needs.
 This table summarizes which advisor will help you with which need.
 Students should consult with their advisor at least once per year.

 Suggested Course Sequences for Chemistry and Biochemistry degree programs

-Most courses in science and mathematics build directly on subject matter presented in earlier courses.
+Most courses in science and mathematics build directly on subject-matter presented in earlier courses.
 It is therefore essential to take classes in the proper sequence and observe all prerequisites listed in a course description.
 Prerequisites are established for solid academic reasons and are not designed simply to be roadblocks to a student's progress.
 On the contrary, prerequisites are designed to protect students by making sure that they do not take classes for which they are unprepared.
 Also, because of the critical importance of mathematics in all of chemistry and physics, students should be sure to start taking mathematics courses at the earliest opportunity in their program.

 Future Course Offerings

 Some courses are offered every term, others are offered once per year, and still others are offered every other year.
 This information is contained in the Course Offerings Schedule (PDF).
-If a course is offered, but not enough students enroll in it, it may be cancelled.
+If a course is offered, but not enough students enroll in it, it may be canceled.